New! Enter your email address to

 State vs. Federal Tax Court Litigation

-I often hear criminal attorneys say that they always have a good chance to win state criminal cases, but they almost never are able to win in federal criminal cases.
+I often hear criminal attorneys say that they always have a good chance to win state criminal cases, but they are almost never able to win in federal criminal cases.
 The idea seems to be that federal agencies spend a lot more time and effort preparing and gathering evidence against the accused than do state officials.
 I have found that this logic is also applicable in the non-criminal tax arena as well.
-Case in point: Hanson vs. Colorado Department of Revenue.
+Case in point: Hanson vs. Texas Department of Revenue.

 [With an exception not relevant here] any director or officer of a corporation … in the process of dissolution or which has been dissolved who distributes the … fund in his control without having first paid any taxes covered by this article due from such … corporation … shall be personally liable to the extent of the property so distributed for any unpaid taxes of the … corporation … covered by this article which may be assessed within the [statutory time limits].